BillyZhaohengLi/BillyZhaohengLi.github.io/_pages/about.md

 I have done research on Disentangling GANs with Prof. [Carl Yang](http://jiyang3.web.engr.illinois.edu/), and recently completed my senior thesis on the novel problem of Subteam Replacement under the supervision of Prof. [Hanghang Tong](http://tonghanghang.org/).
 I have also contributed to building tried and tested ranking algorithms at Google Ads as a software engineer intern two summers in a row in the ContentAds team under Dr. [Darek Yung](https://www.linkedin.com/in/darekyung/?originalSubdomain=ca) and in the Google Local Services team under Dr. [Bharath Pattabiraman](http://users.eecs.northwestern.edu/~bpa342/Bharath/About_Me.html) respectively.

-I am actively applying to Ph.D. programs and will graduate in May 2021.
+I am actively applying to graduate programs and will graduate in May 2021.